 For those readers who think it is not possible anymore to live without dikes, know that just south of the Danish border at the Wadden Sea coast of Germany people still do dwell in the full dynamics of the sea.
-They are still regularely surrounded by water during high floods.
+To this day they are regularely surrounded by water during high floods.
 Indeed, we talk about the Nordfriesen or North-Frisians and their islands and Halligen in Nordfriesland.
 Currently, their terps are being raised, albeit not their summer dikes.
 These Frisians still try to let silt up the their islands with a rising sea, as has been done for more than 2,5 thousand years.

 With all this in mind, we can take an example from the grassroots along the southern North Sea coast.
 Where communities slowly turn to the sea again and want to embrace it.
-Almost literally visualized with the huge sculpture of artist Jan Ketelaar on top of the bulwark-dike at the village of Holwerd: a naked woman and man with their arms spread open, with their feet firm in the clay of the dike, waiting for the flood to come (see featured image of this post).
+Almost literally visualized with the huge sculpture of artist Jan Ketelaar on top of the bulwark-dike at the village of Holwerd in province Friesland: a naked woman and man with their arms spread open, with their feet firm in the clay of the dike, waiting for the flood to come (see featured image of this post).